cornshuckin2/etm-676-ai-qa/README.md

 The project will:

-1. Find and train an AI model to assist in building and running test cases.
+1. Find and use an AI model to assist in building and running test cases.
 2. Create a Playwright-based test framework and integrate it with the AI model.
 3. Deploy the system in a CI/CD pipeline for continuous feedback.
 4. Optimize test execution time and resource utilization.